 Net position may serve, over time, as a useful indicator of a government's financial position.
-The Library's assets/deferred outflows exceed liabilities/deferred inflows by \$4,157,194 as of the close of the year.
-Of the net position balance, \$325,655 is unrestricted, \$278,206 is restricted and \$3,553,333 is the net investment in capital assets.
+The Library's assets/deferred outflows exceed liabilities/deferred inflows by \$4,259,573 as of the close of the year.
+Of the net position balance, (\$225,625) is unrestricted, \$276,139 is restricted and \$4,209,059 is the net investment in capital assets.
+The unrestricted net position fell into a deficit position due to significant capital project expenditures.